Legal Articles

 A hand holding a mobile phone with the sound recording application open on the screen

-Recording Conversations & Family Law Proceedings It is understandable that circumstances may arise where you want to record a conversation with another person.
-You may wish to retain an accurate record of what was said, or have something tangible to rely upon in the future that supports the existence of an issue or concern.
+Recording Conversations & Family Law Proceedings Understandably, circumstances may arise where you want to record a conversation with another person.
+You may wish to retain an accurate record of what was said or have something tangible to rely upon in the future that supports the existence of an issue or concern.
 The desire to rely upon a recorded conversation may seem particularly critical if you are involved in family law proceedings.
-However, while it may be tempting to record conversations with another person (typically an ex-partner or relevant third party) to use as evidence in family law… Continue Reading
+However, while it may be tempting to record conversations with another person (typically an ex-partner or relevant third party) to use as evidence in family law proceedings, it is… Continue Reading

 Binding financial agreements

 FINANCIAL AGREEMENTS A Financial Agreement (also known as a “binding financial agreement”) is a private contract between two people that is made in accordance with specific provisions of the Family Law Act.
 Financial Agreements are available to parties whether they married or de facto.
+If you need assistance or advice with a financial agreement on the Gold Coast, please contact our experienced family lawyers on (07) 5532 3199 or enquire online.
 As with Consent Orders, the first pre-requisite for a Financial Agreement is that the parties have reached an agreement regarding their property and finances.
-Without an agreement, a Financial Agreement is not an option.
-A key difference between Financial Agreements and Consent Orders is that Consent Orders are only available to parties upon the conclusion of… Continue Reading
+Without an agreement, a Financial Agreement… Continue Reading

 property settlement following separation